Eucalyptus Essential Oil- Benefits, Uses, and Origin

 (Common name: gully gum, gully peppermint, blackbutt peppermint, ironbark peppermint)

-The grayish-green eucalyptus leaves of the gully gum are where the camphoraceous aroma is from.
+The greyish-green eucalyptus leaves of the gully gum are where the camphoraceous aroma is from.
 Oxide, being its key component, makes it perfect for aromatherapy in treating respiratory conditions and eases headaches and muscle pain.

 Eucalyptus citriodora